 On the night of February 12, 1976, actor Sal Mineo returned home following a rehearsal for the play P.S.
 Your Cat Is Dead.
 After parking his car in the carport below his West Hollywood apartment, the 37-year-old actor was stabbed in the heart by a mugger who quickly fled the scene.
 At first, the e police suspected that Mineo’s work for prison reform had put him in contact with a dangerous ex-con.
 Then their focus shifted to Mineo’s personal life.
 Investigators had discovered that his home was filled with pictures of nude men.
 But the gay pornography also failed to turn up any leads and later became the basis for a hotbed of rumors that Mineo was killed by a “trick gone wrong”

 Fortunately, the police were able to unearth an old photo of Williams in which his hair had been dyed brown and processed so that it was straight and long.
 In addition, the medical examiner had made a cast of Mineo’s knife wound and police were able to match it to the description of the knife provided by Williams’ wife.
 Lionel Williams was eventually convicted and given a sentence of life in prison.
 He was paroled in the early 1990s but rearrested after committing other crimes.
-Today, Williams whereabouts is unknown or weather he is still even alive.
+Today, Williams whereabouts is unknown or weather or not he is still even alive.